The Paw Print, Fremont’s online and print newspaper, is looking for staff members for next year.

 - Changing lives/ influencing people- You have the opportunity to impact many students, teachers, and parents at Fremont.

 On the Paw Print staff, we are looking for fun, outgoing, and motivated individuals who like to be involved.
 The top qualification for being on staff is being able to hit deadlines.
-The following positions are available to apply for:
+For Senior English credit, the following positions are available to apply for: